robocy-lab/robo_lab/drafts/async1_draft.md

-of real-world state machine for functions etc., but I hope the process of building it gave you some intuition about how async in python, Rust, JavaScript ans C# is implemented (this model is called stackless coroutines).
+of real-world state machine for functions etc., but I hope the process of building it gave you some intuition about how async in python, Rust, JavaScript ans C# is implemented (this model is called stackless coroutines). `async` makes compiler store functions' state somewhere, ans `await` saves it for caller and jumps to `event loop` where it waits for next event.

 And also, that's not only way of implementing concurrent execution, but that's a theme for another post :)

 Thanks for reading!